irena-flextool/flextool/docs/how_to.md

 Here the (wind_plant|nodeA) relation has the `is_non_synchronous` parameter and battery connection `is_DC` parameter.

-A connection with `transfer_method`: *no_losses_no_variables* between a node in the group with non-synchronous limit and the outside world is not allowed as it is not possible to solve with a linear model.
+A connection with `transfer_method`: *no_losses_no_variables* between a node included in a group with a non-synchronous limit and a node outside of the group is not allowed.
+The flow in this kind of a connection is presented with a single variable, which would not function correctly with the non-synchronous limit constraints (there is a non-linearity at zero that requires two variables).

 If you want to see the individual flows in the results you can create separate `groups` for the flows and add `group_unit_node` relations to it.
 To produce the flow results, the groups need the parameter.